giovancombo/ParallelImageRenderer/README.md

 ### 2.4 - Parallel implementation
 The parallel implementation of the Image Renderer is implemented in the *renderParallel* method.

 While the sorting algorithm's complexity remains the same as in the sequential implementation, as it is applied globally, the color blending operation represents the true bottleneck of the sequential implementation.
-Therefore, this operation presents the main opportunity for improving program performance.
+Therefore, this operation presents the main opportunity to improve program performance.

 This operation can be performed **independently** on each pixel of the 2D surface, making it possible to leverage OpenMP directives to execute these operations simultaneously on multiple pixels across num_threads threads, thus significantly reducing the total Execution Time.